Junho-eum/CS777_FinalProject_Team8/README.md

 The dataset is organized into two primary types: user reviews and product metadata, which are linked using the ASIN product identifier.
 By merging these two datasets, we created a unified dataset that is ideal for conducting detailed sentiment analysis and big data tasks.

-You can access the dataset and learn more about it here: UCSD Datasets - Amazon Reviews.
+You can access the dataset and learn more about it here: [UCSD Datasets - Amazon Reviews](https://cseweb.ucsd.edu/~jmcauley/datasets.html#amazon_reviews)